IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### Problem Statement

 This profile is motivated by customer requirements for authorizing network transactions, when using HTTP RESTful transports.
 IHE has authorization profiles for the Web Services and SOAP based transactions.
-This profile provides an authorization profile for the HTTP RESTful transactions, e.g., browser based.
+This profile provides an authorization profile for the HTTP RESTful transactions.

 Being authorized means that the user, patient or provider, has legitimate access to this HTTP RESTful service.
-The authorization includes identifying the user, device, and or application that is making the request to the HTTP RESTful server, so that server can make further access control decisions.
+The authorization includes identifying the user and the application that is making the request to the HTTP RESTful server, so that server can make further access control decisions.

 The HTTP RESTful transport is being used by many healthcare applications and smart devices.
 These share a common set of issues.
 A typical use case example is: